GET LIT with CHOICE QUALITY WORDS & LITERARY LATTÉS. Since 2012. New Features added each month.

 Poetry here with exclusive publishing premier of Jesse’s “The Perfect Day.”

-Is this the start of a Literary “Lakequake”?
-Lake Tahoe Literary Festival debuts in Tahoe City, CA October 11
+Was this the start of a Literary “Lakequake”?
+Lake Tahoe Literary Festival debuted in Tahoe City, CA October 11

-Kick off the Tahoe Literary Festival weekend with a free evening of jazz, poetry and prose Oct.
+The Tahoe Literary Festival weekend kicked off with a free evening of jazz, poetry and prose Oct.
 11 at Tahoe Wine Collective in Tahoe City.

-Enjoy Poetry & Prose at the Boatworks hosted by Scott Green of Tahoe Poetry Collective.
-An evening with featured poets and writers including Green, Reno Poetry Laureate Jesse James Ziegler, MillValleyLit publisher and novelist J.Macon KingKaren Terrey, Teresa Breeden, Roxy Hankinson, Edward Manzi, John Merryfield, Cheyenne McGregor and others.
-Details at https://yourtahoeguide.com/2024/09/tahoe-literary-festival-schedule-tickets/
+Poetry & Prose was enjoyed by about 80 folks at the Boatworks hosted by Scott Green of Tahoe Poetry Collective.
+An evening with featured poets and writers included Green, Reno Poetry Laureate Jesse James Ziegler, MillValleyLit publisher and novelist J.Macon KingKaren Terrey, Teresa Breeden, Roxy Hankinson, Edward Manzi, John Merryfield, Cheyenne McGregor and others.

 MillValleyLit is a proud sponsor of this exciting inaugural event.